corydonbaylor/graph-recommendation/README.md

 ### Easy to Intergrate

 Using Neo4j in your existing stack is simple.
-Let's take a look how in python:
+Let's take a look at how in python:

 ```python
 from neo4j import GraphDatabase